-Independent auditor's report to the Joint Committee of Eastern Shires Purchasing Organisation
+Report of the Independent Auditors to the Joint Committee of Eastern Shires Purchasing Organisation

-Qualified Opinion
+Opinion

-We have audited the non-statutory financial statements (the 'financial statements') of Eastern Shires Purchasing Organisation (the 'Joint Committee') for the year ended 31 March 2021, which comprise the Income Statement, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Cashflows, the Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the non-statutory financial statements (the 'financial statements') of Eastern Shires Purchasing Organisation (the 'Joint Committee') for the year ended 31 March 2022, which comprise the Income Statement, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Cashflows, the Statement of Changes in Equity and Notes to the Financial Statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, except for the effects on the corresponding figures of the matter described in the basis for qualified opinion section of our report, the financial statements give a true and fair view of the state of the joint committee's affairs as at 31 March 2021 and of its profit for the year then ended in accordance with United Kingdom Generally Accepted Accounting Practice.
+In our opinion, the financial statements give a true and fair view of the state of the Joint Committee's affairs as at 31 March 2022 and of its profit for the year then ended, and have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.

-Basis for qualified opinion
+Basis for opinion